armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

 * Specify a remote backend.

 **Halyard**

-To enable support, add the following config to your `terraformer-local.yml` file in the `.hal/default/profiles` directory:
+To enable support, manually add the following config to your `terraformer-local.yml` file in the `.hal/default/profiles` directory:

 ```
 terraform: